Meat, Poultry & Egg Safety Branch and their logo

 Poultry Slaughter

 A. Under the California Food and Agricultural Code, rabbits are classified under poultry.
-In addition, under the Federal Meat Inspection Act, rabbits are classified as (non-amenable) species and are exempt from the United State Department of Agriculture (USDA) inspection.
+In addition, Under the Federal Meat Inspection Act, rabbits are classified as (non-amenable) species and are exempt from the United State Department of Agriculture (USDA) inspection.

 CDFA, MPES licenses and inspects poultry plants that slaughter (non-amenable) species that don't require federal inspection by the USDA, such as rabbits and small game birds like quail, pheasant, and partridge that may be sold to Household Consumers as well as Hotels, Restaurants, and Institutions (HRI).
 Any poultry producer of (non-amenable) species which intends to sell their poultry to restaurants, grocery stores, or middlemen, such as distributors, wholesalers, or jobbers, are required to have the poultry slaughtered by a licensed MPES Poultry Slaughter Plant.
 There are no annual processing limits for state inspected poultry plants that slaughter (non-amenable) species.